Guideline 12.2 – Paediatric Advanced Life Support (PALS)

 Age (in years)/2 + 15 |

-Although a guide, assessment of depth of intubation is not reliable during laryngoscopy because this is performed with the neck extended whereas on removal of the laryngoscope, the head assumes a position of neutrality or flexion thereby increasing depth of insertion.
+Although a guide, assessment of the depth of intubation is not reliable during laryngoscopy because this is performed with the neck extended, whereas on removal of the laryngoscope, the head assumes a position of neutrality or flexion, thereby increasing the depth of insertion.
 Initial intubation by the nasal route should not be attempted unless the oral route is obstructed.

 Confirmation of correct placement should be undertaken immediately after insertion and frequently thereafter.
 In emergency conditions, the oesophagus or a bronchus may be mistakenly intubated.
 Moreover, displacement during resuscitation or transport may occur.